ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_effects/risk_effects_template.rst

       where {Risk Name} is the full name of your risk in GBD 2019.

-   #.
-The subtitle below should now be the document's title.
-Replace the {Risk Name} text
-      in the below (sub)title with the full name of your risk in GBD 2019.

       **Note:** Be sure to adjust the length of the title's underline :code:`======` and overline :code:`======` to match the length of your new document title, or you will get errors in the `section structure